pkaminski/sample/README.md

 This was a sample from Monty Python's latest album, pleasures of the Norwegian folk dance.

 We apologize for this interruption.
 We apologize for the apology.
+Ahem.
 We like llamas.

 		Two tabs!